 - Now, from the options available under the Text menu, select Text Box.

-- As soon as you click Text Box, the cursor sign will change almost like a downward arrow which means now you are ready to insert the box.
+- As soon as you click Text Box, the cursor sign will change almost like a downward arrow, which means you are ready to insert the box.

 - Next, take the cursor over the region of the worksheet where you want to insert the box.
 Now, hold and drag the cursor and your text box will be ready.